activisthandbook/activisthandbook/articles/trainings.md

 -   [**Training for Change**](/resources/training-for-change): “All of our workshops are rooted in our Direct Education approach.
 Our trainers center the group, building upon dynamics in the room and participants’ own experience to introduce new content and help the group access their own wisdom.
 Many of our public workshops are “training of trainers”.”

--   [**Organising for Change**](https://www.organisingforchange.org/our-training) ([Twitter](https://twitter.com/OrganiseChange)): "We offer a core three day ‘Organising for Change’ training for campaigners from grassroots groups and NGOs which focuses on: seeding the open, inclusive and liberatory culture we want to see in the world, the basics of organising, and putting organising at the heart of campaigns for change"

 -   [**Beautiful Trouble**](/resources/beautiful-trouble): "Our global network includes a deep bench of seasoned trainers and facilitators, primed to deliver trainings and curricula in strategic planning, core organizing principles, nonviolent discipline and creative action design, all in a highly experiential framework built on Beautiful Rising’s core values of popular education.
 Trainings range from a two-hour introductory webinar to a week-long intensive, and are always tailored to the needs of the participating groups."

 -   [**Social Movement Technologies**](https://socialmovementtechnologies.org): "A non-profit/NGO providing organizing strategy, training and campaign support to build people power and win in the digital age."

--   [**The Campaign Accelerator**](https://www.campaignaccelerator.org/): This organisation provides tailored consulting, a 3-day masterclass, a 3-month accelerator programme and a 3-hour workshop.
-They have experience with impact strategies, engagement paths, social network communication, participatory financing and volunteer communities.

 -   [**The Good Lobby**](https://www.thegoodlobby.eu): They provide free training and resources by matching your organisation by change-making experts, specifically tailored to your needs.